- About us

 A participant may have one, some or all time points stored, and may be undergoing either standard treatment for their disease or be enrolled on a specific clinical trial.

 Bone marrow, peripheral blood, processed into vials to:

 For lab studies, for example:

 Plasma aliquot and/or serum

 |Other sample types held:||By product:||For lab studies, for example:|

 |Other tissue (site) biopsies||DNA||Genomic studies|

 The above details may require refinement or clarification by direct communication with CCB staff.
-Please contact the CCB directly to discuss further.
+Please contact the CCB Manager directly to discuss further.

 Step 1: Contact CCB staff to discuss samples contained within the CCB and ascertain that the CCB can fulfil the requirements of the proposed research.
 Please note that a cost recovery/offset charge will apply and a preliminary quote can be provided at this stage.